 Along the shaky road to self-government, Bermuda had some ugly racial conflicts.
 Riots in 1968 built up to the assassination of the British governor in 1973.
 But that was a long time ago; today, Bermuda has the most harmonious race relations in this part of the world, far better than those in the United States, the Caribbean, or The Bahamas.
 There's still a long way to go, but Bermudians of African descent have assumed important political, administrative, and managerial posts in every aspect of the local economy.
 Bermuda hasn't quite reached the point where the color of your skin is unimportant, but it has made more significant advancement toward that goal than its neighbors to the south.

-In the 21st century, Bermuda's average household income rose to a healthy $68,500 -- contrast that with some of the less fortunate islands in the Caribbean, many of which don't even have the budgets to compile such statistics.
+In recent years, Bermuda’s average household income has risen to $131,074—a stark contrast with some of the less fortunate islands in the Caribbean, many of which don’t even have the budgets to compile such statistics.
 Compared with residents of Puerto Rico, Jamaica, and certainly Haiti, no one is really poor in Bermuda.
 On the downside, home prices in Bermuda are at least three times the median cost of a house in the United States or Canada.